 Other common causes of tire failure include:

-Misplaced tires: new tires in the front of the vehicle and old ones in the rear can lead to hydroplaning
+Misplaced tires: new tires in front of the vehicle and old ones in the rear can lead to hydroplaning

-Once we received the initial documents needed through phone or email, including a copy of the accident report, documents regarding the purchase of the vehicle or the tires, pictures taken at the scene of the crash and a copy of your medical records, we will evaluate your case for free and let you know the amount of compensation you are eligible for.
+Once we received the initial documents needed, including a copy of the accident report, documents regarding the purchase of the vehicle or the tires, pictures taken at the scene of the crash and a copy of your medical records, we will evaluate your case free of charge and let you know the approximate amount of compensation you qualify for.